 Refrigerators and freezers must have an inside measurement between 10 and 30 cubic feet, which is the standard size for most units.
 Per state laws, all doors must be removed from the refrigerator/freezer before placing outside for pickup to avoid paying fines.
 You can read more about the law here.

 A maximum of two units per household per calendar year will be accepted.

 Ready to recycle?
 Schedule your NO-COST pickup online or by phone.
 Have your electric account number handy to avoid scheduling delays.

 Or call 1-877-889-4761

 Older refrigerators and freezers use less efficient technology, which can increase energy costs by up to $100 a year compared to newer models.
 That means you will save by upgrading or getting rid of an old, un-needed unit.
 Plus, participating in the Mass Save appliance recycling program ensures your unit is responsibly recycled.
-The following infographic shows how all the components of your refrigerator can be recycled:
+The following infographic shows how various components of your refrigerator can be reused: